 To make sure that all stakeholders are aware of the latest updates of your team, it is essential to promote a collaborative working environment.
 This is even more important for remote teams or teams working on different sites.

-❓ How do you monitor the Kanban workflow when every team member do not have access to the table to view the tasks?
+❓ How do you monitor the Kanban workflow when not each team member has access to the table to view the tasks?

 ✅ With SaaS software of course!
-With software that is available online, team members can view projects, Kanban boards and share information.
-With online Kanban tools you can:
+With software that is available online, team members can view projects, Kanban team boards, and share information.
+With online team Kanaban board tools you can:

 Here are some project management tools that can be used to manage Kanban workflows: